-A few years ago, a report was released stating that 40% of food is wasted from farm to fork.
+A few years ago, a report was released stating that 40 percent of food is wasted from farm to fork.
 This stunning news from the National Resource Defense Council has helped raise awareness of the global food waste crisis, with its many environmental and social impacts.
-Of course issues of this magnitude and complexity cannot be solved overnight, but one Massachusetts organization is wisely making considerable inroads in reducing food waste with the help of a key partner.
+Of course, issues of this magnitude and complexity cannot be solved overnight, but one Massachusetts organization is wisely making considerable inroads in reducing food waste with the help of a key partner.

-Just a couple years ago, Harvard University was composting 2,500 pounds of surplus healthy prepared food from 14 dining halls each week.
-Meanwhile, 1 is 7 Americans struggles with food security, especially access to healthy foods rich in fruits and vegetables.
+Just a couple of years ago, Harvard University was composting 2,500 pounds of surplus healthy, prepared food from 14 dining halls each week.
+Meanwhile, one in seven Americans struggle with food security, especially access to healthy foods rich in fruits and vegetables.

 “All of the sudden in March of 2014, in addition to all the grocery items Whole Foods was donating, there were also big bags of prepared foods being donated,” explains Executive Director of Food for Free, Sasha Purpura in an interview with Earth911.
 “We didn’t know that it was possible to donate prepared food and we were delighted by the possibility.
 We brought the idea to Harvard and they were eager to move from compost to donation.”

 Food for Free has been rescuing food and distributing it within the local emergency food distribution system since 1981.
 In particular, it is concerned about obesity and diet-related diseases that are common with lack of access to healthy foods.
 The organization distributed 2 million pounds of food in 2015, but sees opportunities to expand its reach with healthy prepared foods.